nibtr/1brc-rs/README.md

 | v8      | memchr                                          | 29.51          | 29.55 ± 0.14    | 5.40x   |
 | v9      | Multithreading                                  | 4.26           | 4.27 ± 0.03     | 37.45x  |

+## TODO

+I kinda want to dive deeper in SIMD, but maybe it's for a future improvement.
+Plus, my knowledge on the topic is also limited so it will take some time.